Chin: Developmental perspectives

-Recent works on the morphological changes of the mandible during development have shown that the human chin, or at least the inverted-T shaped mental region, develops during the prenatal period, but the chin does not become prominent until the early postnatal period.
+In the 2010s, works on the morphological changes of the mandible during development have shown that the human chin, or at least the inverted-T shaped mental region, develops during the prenatal period, but the chin does not become prominent until the early postnatal period.
 This later modification happens by bone remodeling processes (bone resorption and bone deposition).
 Coquerelle et al. show that the anteriorly positioned cervical column of the spine and forward displacement of the hyoid bone limit the anterior–posterior breadth in the oral cavity for the tongue, laryngeal, and suprahyoid musculatures.
 Accordingly, this leads the upper parts of the mandible (alveolar process) to retract posteriorly, following the posterior movement of the upper tooth row, while the lower part of the symphysis remained protruded to create more space, thereby creating the inverted-T shaped mental relief during early ages and the prominent chin later.
 The alveolar region (upper or superior part of the symphysis) is sculpted by bone resorption, but the chin (lower or inferior part) is depository in its nature.
 These coordinated bone growth and modeling processes mold the vertical symphysis present at birth into the prominent shape of the chin.

-Recent research on the development of the chin suggests that the evolution of this unique characteristic was formed not by mechanical forces such as chewing but by evolutionary adaptations involving reduction in size and change in shape of the face.
-Holton et al. claim that this adaptation occurred as the face became smaller compared to that of other ancient humans.
+Holton et al.'s 2015 research on the development of the chin suggests that the evolution of this unique characteristic was formed not by mechanical forces such as chewing but by evolutionary adaptations involving reduction in size and change in shape of the face.
+They claim that this adaptation occurred as the face became smaller compared to that of other ancient humans.
+The chin might also exist as an evolutionary spandrel, a remnant of other evolutionary selection pressures.